linode/docs/docs/development/automate-builds-with-jenkins.md

         java -jar jenkins.war --httpPort=8080

-3. In your browser load Jenkins using the address: [http://localhost:8080](http://localhost:8080)
+3. In your browser load Jenkins using the address: http://<LINODE_IP_OR_HOSTNAME>:8080

-If you prefer to use a Docker image then:
+### Option 2: using the Official Docker Image

-1. Pull the official Jenkins image to your local Workstation:
+1. Pull the official Jenkins image:

         sudo docker pull jenkins/jenkins

-2. Run your image, remember that you would need to mount a volume if you want persistent storage.
+2. Run your image, remember that you will need to mount a volume for persistent storage.

         sudo docker run --name=jenkins -d -p 8080:8080 jenkins/jenkins

-This container will be accessible using the same address on your browser [http://localhost:8080](http://localhost:8080
+This container will be accessible using the same address on your browser http://<LINODE_IP_OR_HOSTNAME>:8080

-### Linode Installation
+### Option 3: using Jenkins maintained packages

-Arguably, the best option for a stand-alone Linode installation is using the server's package system.
-All dependencies would be managed by `apt-get` and updates should be easy to apply.
-However, is preferable to use the project-maintained package instead of Ubuntu's provided version.
+As mentioned earlier, this option offers the advantage that all dependencies would be managed by `apt-get` and updates should be easier to apply.
+However, is preferable to install the project-maintained package instead of Ubuntu's provided version.

 1. If you want to use the recommended stable version then download and add the Jenkins repository key: